Qantas: Destinations

 Qantas operates regular services from Australia to destinations in Africa, Asia, Europe, North America and South America.
 Its domestic network serves all Australian states, along with the Australian Capital Territory, Northern Territory and the external territory of Norfolk Island.
 In addition, Qantas also operates 'flightseeing' charters to Antarctica from Sydney, Melbourne, Brisbane and Perth, and formerly from Adelaide, Canberra, and Hobart, in partnership with Melbourne-based company Antarctica Flights.
 It first flew these Antarctic flightseeing trips in 1977.
 They were suspended for a number of years due to the crash of Air New Zealand Flight 901 on Mount Erebus in 1979.
 Qantas restarted the flights in 1994.
 Although these flights do not touch down, they require specific polar operations and crew training due to factors like sector whiteout, which contributed to the 1979 Air New Zealand disaster.

 Fifth-freedom routes

-As of 2024, Qantas operates the following fifth-freedom services between the following cities:
+As of 2024, Qantas operated the following fifth-freedom flight services between the following cities: